jeremyheiler/lime/README.md

 [read more](http://abitofclojure.com/)

+## Supported Protocols

+### SMTP

+In progress.
+Development is currently focusing on the MUA or client-side of the protocol.

 ## FAQ

 **Q:** Does Lime depend on JavaMail?
-**A:** No. Lime does not depend on JavaMail, and is meant to replace it within Clojure programs.
-If you need a JavaMail wrapper, I recommend [Postal](https://github.com/drewr/postal).
+**A:** No. Lime is meant to replace it within Clojure programs.
+If you do need a JavaMail wrapper, I recommend [Postal](https://github.com/drewr/postal).

-**Q:** Why not just use JavaMail?
-**A:** The purpose of Lime is to be a mail library that makes the protocols accessible in a Clojure environment.
-You can still do the high level functions, but you can also create your own high level functions with the building blocks Limes provide for any given protocol.

 ## License